angela-ding/course-website/README.md

-# assignment3
+# Course Website

-Access the website here: http://angding.pythonanywhere.com/
+This site is deployed at: http://angding.pythonanywhere.com/